IkhlasGadagin/professional_Back-End/Readme.md

         { new: true }).select("-password -refreshToken")

 FOR IMAGE UPDATE PLEASE KEEP SEPERATE API FOR ONLY FOR THE IMAGE VIA THROUGH CLOUDENERY SO

+User Aggegration pipeline is done in the controller of user tke user name make match with username lookup from localField foreign \Filed as
+$addFields to add the extra field
+ $project tell what to send fields that is need to be send for frontend